-Notes to Schedule of Expenditures of Federal Awards For the Year Ended June 30, 2019
+Schedule of Expenditures of Federal Awards For the Year Ended June 30, 2020

 Student loan notes originated or purchased by NMEAF have been guaranteed by the NMSLGC and reinsured by the U.S. government, provided applicable program requirements have been met by the original lender or NMEAF with respect to such loans.
-Guaranteed Student Loans Receivable, under the Federal Family Education Loan Program is \$367,205,761 at June 30, 2019.
-NMEAF did not originate any loans under the Federal Family Education Loan Program during the fiscal year ended June 30, 2019.
+Guaranteed Student Loans Receivable, under Federal Family Education Loan Program is \$325,330,025 at June 30, 2020.
+NMEAF did not originate any loans under Federal Family Education Loan Program during the Fiscal Year Ended June 30, 2020.
+The Foundation has elected not to use the 10% de minimis indirect cost rate allowed under the Uniform Guidance.